jyotiyadav2508/childhood-memories-react-pp5/TESTING.md

 ### JSX Validation using ESLint

 - ESlint was downloaded following the instructions [here](https://gist.github.com/ianmeigh/8e603b91a38d7829d959402bfcf29d3d), credit goes to Ian Meigh.
+Following error were shown while running.<br>

 ![JSX Validation](documentation/validation/eslint-validation.png)

 1. Error: Do not pass children as props compile error for Infinite Scroll component: This was solved by removing children element and place code in tags.
 Detailed screenshot in Issue and Fix section in README.md.